ONSdigital/ras-secure-message/README.md

 | USE_UAA                         | Sets whether a client token should be retrieved    | 1

-For each external application which secure-message communicates with there are 3 environment variables e.g. for the RM case service:
+For each external application which secure-message communicates with there are 3 environment variables e.g. for the RAS Party service:

 | Environment Variable              | Description                         | Default
 |-----------------------------------|-------------------------------------|-------------------------------